Published on: 01 March 2012 in Campaigns

 Speaking to Broadcast, Charles (below left) said: “It’s crucial that the government – and tax payer – believe they are able to put money into something that makes a difference – not just something that is a handout to one industry above another.
 That is what we are working on now.”

-Andrew (above right) said: “DCMS said there needs to be a strong economic argument to swing it.
+Andrew (below) said: “DCMS said there needs to be a strong economic argument to swing it.
 We think the report has made the case – it cuts straight through to the things the Treasury has most keenly on its mind.”

 As Broadcast reports, Directors UK is writing to the DCMS supporting the RSM Tenon report and giving examples where there has been “no creative reason” for a production being transported overseas other than “chasing tax credits”.